pirrmann/TimeOffEvents/README.md

 Just clone the repo or download it, and get started coding and testing in F#!

-To get started, just dotnet run in the folder run the Expecto tests.
+To get started, just dotnet run in the folder to run the Expecto tests.